terikon/phonegap-app-developer/README.terikon.md

 This is modified version of https://github.com/phonegap/phonegap-app-developer, forked to https://github.com/terikon/phonegap-app-developer. master branch should not be modified.
 Use branches for modifications.

+# Modify plugins

+**Be careful!** Running npm run build will remove platforms folder, and all changes to plugins will be lost!
+Backup platforms folder frequently.

+## For Android

+TODO

+## For iOS

+- Open XCode project.
+- Modify swift code in Plugins folder.
+- Modify js code in Staging/www/plugins/ folder

 # Changes from orininal phonegap-app-developer

 This modified version supports access to DCIM folder, with [cordova-plugin-file](https://cordova.apache.org/docs/en/latest/reference/cordova-plugin-file/).